-Source: Fundamentals of Management Stephen P. Robbins David A. DeCenzo
+Source: Fundamentals of Management Stephen P. Robbins David A. DeCenzo Nature and Significance of Management

-- (i) Systematised body of knowledge:

-Science is a systematic body

-of knowledge.
-Its principles are

-based on a cause and effect

-relationship.
-For example, the

-phenomenon of an apple falling

-from a tree towards the ground

-is explained by the law of gravity.

-- (ii) Principles based on experimentation: Scientific principles are first developed through observation and then tested through repeated experimentation under controlled conditions.

-- (iii) Universal validity: Scientific principles have universal validity and application.
+- (i) Systematised body of knowledge: Science is a systematic body of knowledge.
+Its principles are based on a cause and effect relationship.
+For example, the phenomenon of an apple falling from a tree towards the ground is explained by the law of gravity. - (ii) Principles based on experimentation: Scientific principles are first developed through observation and then tested through repeated experimentation under controlled conditions. - (iii) Universal validity: Scientific principles have universal validity and application.